 Our ‘Learning Mission’ approach is guided by the latest insights from neuroscience research.
-We know that the brain is highly ‘plastic’ – our brain learns new things (behaviours and practices) and unlearns ‘old’ habits – meaning: people can truly ‘anchor’ new practices and behaviours and make them part of their DNA.
-Thus, we have worked closely with neuroscience researchers to design our methods of learning and modes of engagement that make the change of behaviour or attitude more successful and long lasting.
+We know that the brain is highly ‘plastic’ – the brain learns new things (behaviours and practices) and unlearns ‘old’ habits – meaning: people can truly ‘anchor’ new practices and behaviours and make them part of their DNA.
+Thus, we have worked closely with neuroscience researchers to design our method of learning that make the change of behaviour or attitude more successful and long lasting.

 Become powerfully aware of the need to change an attitude or behaviour